 Though most large game animals such as elephants have been

 the protected area of the River

 have been recorded in this tiny West African state.
 The mammals

 which are most often seen are baboons and monkeys.
 The species

 of monkey to be found are the western red colobus, patas and

 There are also small antelopes such as the Maxwell's duiker,

 sitatunga and bushbucks.

-Among the animals to be found in Gambia include aardvarks, hyena, Nile crocodiles, warthogs, bushpigs,
+Among the animals to be found in Gambia include aardvarks,

-puff adders, spitting cobras and green
+chameleons, geckos, puff adders, spitting cobras and green

 mambas.
 Bottle nose dolphins

 can be seen near the entrance to the river

 The biodiversity of Gambian animals forms an important component

 of the country’s biological assets from both economic and

 ecological points.
 Recent field studies of wildlife species

 47 species of reptiles making a total of 194 species of wild

-birds have been recorded as of 2006.
+birds have been recorded as

-area of 3.5% or 37,772 of the total land area
+a total land area of 3.5% or 37,772 of the total land area

 coastal, seasonal fresh water

 ponds, mangroves and marsh areas are distributed countrywide

 and make up around 20% of the total land area.